Wind River District Congress and Tournament

 Student of the Year - https://www.speechanddebate.org/student-of-the-year-nomination-form/

-Please submit a typed letter expressing the reasons for your nomination for any of these awards.
-Please follow the link for Student of the Year nominations.
+Please submit a typed letter expressing the reasons for your nomination for any of these awards (except the District Student of the Year awards- for that one you must use the NSDA submission link listed above).

 NSDA District Student of the Year Award: With the level of integrity, intellect, and character that is among the student population in each district, the NFL is proud to announce the implementation of the NSDA District Student of the Year Award.
 Each coach should nominate one student that exemplifies the leadership practices and positive qualities set forth by the National Speech and Debate Association The award will be based on coach nominations only.
 The link to this form is included earlier in this invitation.